sepehrmn/sepehrmn/README.md

 ### Hi there 👋 I'm Sepehr.

-Former computational neuroscientist now building something cool in AI + Healthcare :)
+Computational neuroscientist now building something cool in AI + Healthcare :)

 - 🔭 I'm currently working on improving my DevOps/MLOps skills and training generative models.
 - 💬 I'm also interested in spatial computing, healthcare, computational psychiatry, and applying AI in these areas.